Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Introduction

-In the context of logic-based verification, the problem of specifying and reasoning about heap-based programs has been studied for nearly five decades, e.g.,~\cite{burstall1972some,Oppen:1975:PAP:800116.803758,Sagiv:POPL:1999,Pitts:1999:ORF:309656.309671,Ishtiaq:2001:BAL:360204.375719,Moller:PLDI:2001,Reynolds:LICS02,Berdine:2005:SES:2099708.2099715,Madhusudan:SAS:2011}.
+In the context of logic-based verification, the problem of specifying and reasoning about heap-based programs has been studied for nearly five decades.
 The dominant approaches are based on separation logic~\cite{Ishtiaq:2001:BAL:360204.375719,Reynolds:LICS02}.
-The strength of separation logic lies in its separating conjunction \form{\sep}, which splits the heap into disjoint regions or \emph{heaplets}.
+The strength of separation logic lies in its separating conjunction operator \form{\sep}, which splits the heap into disjoint regions or \emph{heaplets}.
 This enables \emph{local reasoning}, i.e., specification and reasoning are kept confined within heaplets, independent of the rest of the heap.
 This is in contrast to \emph{global reasoning}, i.e., the specification describes properties of the global heap, which ``suffers from either limited applicability or extreme complexity, and scales poorly to programs of even moderate size''~\cite{Reynolds:LICS02}.
-The success of separation logic has led to the development of industrial-strength tools, such as Microsoft's SLAyer~\cite{Berdine2011} and Facebook Infer~\cite{infer}, with the capability of handling billions lines of code.

-Surprisingly, there has been limited effort on using separation logic to enhance symbolic execution for test input generation.
-In this work, we start filling this gap.
-Firstly, we propose a novel method for symbolic execution of heap-based programs using separation logic.
-In particular, we adopt a logic that combines separation logic with existentially quantified variables, general inductive predicates and arithmetic which allows us to encode path conditions effectively in heap-based programs.
-Inductive predicates are useful as they can be used to encode recursive functions (which are often associated with heap-based data structures), whereas existential quantifiers allow us to interpret symbolic addresses (over heaps) precisely and naturally.
-Furthermore, as shown in ~\cite{Le:CAV:2016,DBLP:conf/cav/LeT0C17}, such a representation of symbolic heaps with quantifiers helps to achieve a high level of {\em abstraction} which is the key feature to obtain efficiency through induction reasoning.